ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 3. It compiles all of the assets in the Rails asset pipeline (mainly used for our legacy application)
 4. It compiles our revamped application, Apollo, using Webpack

 This pipeline worked great, until it didn't.
 Our AWS EC2 instances are of type `c5.large` and have 4gb of memory.
 Because of other processes that run concurrently with Webpack during compilation, our Production Engineering team has explained to us that we need to ensure Webpack take no more than 2gb of memory at any given time during the build.
-When Webpack start to exceed this limit, we begin to experience transient build failures in the compile pipeline.
+When Webpack starts to exceed this limit, we begin to experience transient build failures in the compile pipeline.

-Now that the problem has been clearly identified, let's talk about the ways we tried to deal with it.
+Now that the problem has been clearly identified, let's talk about how we tried to deal with it.

 ## The Blackbox Approach

+### TL;DR

+* Good tooling is essential: without it, you can't properly diagnose a problem nor can you validate different hypotheses
+* Use `ps ufaxww` to see all Webpack-related processes and their resources consumption
+* Node allows you to control the size of V8's old space with `--max-old-space-size=VALUE`; setting a lower value can help reduce the amount of memory Webpack takes to compile your project, at the cost of longer compile times
+* Using `--max-old-space-size` to control Webpack memory consumption is fragile; if the old space size is too low, Webpack compilation will fail.
+This means that as the size of your Webpack project grows, the old space size limit has to be adjusted accordingly

-We began with what could rightfully be considered a "blackbox" approach.
+We began with what could be considered a "blackbox" approach.
 In this approach, we treated our Webpack project as a "black box" that can only be examined and controlled from the outside.

 No matter how complex your Webpack project may be, Webpack is still just a Node program that must conform to all of the normal rules that apply to any other Node program.